 That’s from Michael A. Martorelli’s review of Benn Steil’s book about the conference, The Battle of Bretton Woods: John Maynard Keynes, Harry Dexter White, and the Making of a New World Order.

 The conference happened in July 1944.
-The Allied forces were still stalled in the bocage of Normandy, but the leadership was already planning for the postwar order.
-The famed economist John Maynard Keynes, who’d studied the disaster of the last postwar peace, was trying to avoid some of the same mistakes while also attempting to save the status and dignity of the UK Keynes suggested the world switch to a new global currency called Bancor.
-The US, represented by Harry Dexter White, militarily and financially dominant, had the strongest position.
-The US proposed a system that would ultimately leave the US dollar, pegged to gold, as the world’s reserve currency.
+The Allied forces were stalled in the bocage of Normandy.
+But leadership was planning for the postwar order.
+John Maynard Keynes, who’d studied the disaster of the last postwar peace, was trying to avoid the same mistakes while attempting to save the dignity of the UK.
+Keynes suggested the world switch to a global currency called Bancor.
+The US, represented by Harry Dexter White, dominant, had the strong position.
+The US proposed to leave the US dollar, pegged to gold, as the world’s reserve currency.

 Deeply indebted to the United States after the long, costly ordeal of World War II, the United Kingdom inevitably lost the battle.
 To secure one key victory, however, White had to resort to stealth.
 In the waning hours of the conference, he and his assistants replaced the phrase “gold” with “gold and US dollars” in the agreement, thereby enshrining the US currency as the international medium of exchange.
 Keynes confessed that he did not read the final version of the document he signed.

-You think there aren’t thrills in a book about a 1944 economic conference whose results have mostly been overturned?
-Guess again:
+You think there aren’t thrills in a book about a 1944 economic conference whose results have been overturned?
+Wrong:

 In one noteworthy coup, [Steil] disproves Keynes biographer Robert Skidelsky’s claim that Keynes was assigned Room 129 in the Mount Washington Hotel.

-The summit does sound kind of exciting.
-The Soviets brought a bunch of beautiful female “typists” to seduce everyone.
+The summit does sound exciting.
+The Soviets brought a bunch of female “typists” to seduce everyone.